KorfLab/FRAG_project/README.md

 ### New script ###

 Finally attempted what I should have done all along.
 A script that uses a sliding window around the left or right edges of 2x or 3x blocks.
-Have to run separately for left vs right, 2x vs 3x, and genes vs replication origins.
+Have to run separately for left vs right vs both, 2x vs 3x, and genes vs replication origins.
 Can use different ranges (how far out to go either side of breakpoint), window size, and step sizes.
 Defaults to +- 50,000 bp (range), 2,500 bp (window size), and 500 bp (step size).

-Needs 8 runs in total for all data:
+Needs 18 runs in total for all data:

 	./find_bias_around_breakpoints.pl --breakpoint_gff FRAG00062_2x.gff --feature_gff genes.gff --v --mode left > figure_2x_genes_L.tsv &
 	./find_bias_around_breakpoints.pl --breakpoint_gff FRAG00062_2x.gff --feature_gff genes.gff --v --mode right > figure_2x_genes_R.tsv &